MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/report-filters-groups.md

 # Report filters and groups

-The historical anlytics reports are grouped into the following categories and subcategories.
+The historical analytics reports are grouped into the following categories and subcategories.
 - Omnichannel historical analytics reports
     - **Summary** and **Bot** tabs
     - **Conversation**, **Queue**, and **Agent** tabs